mhrosas/mhrosas.github.io/index.md

 >
 >   My main interests are
 > combinatorial representation theory, combinatorial Hopf algebras,
-> and the theory of symmetric functions.
+> and the theory of symmetric functions. f you're interested in
-> To learn about my work you can brose my
+>  delving deeper into my research, feel free to explore my
 > [Publications](./publications.md).
 >
 > On a few occasions, I have
-> written some work in Spanish for (very)
+> written some expository work in Spanish for young and very
 > [young mathematicians](./divulgacion.md).
 >
 > ----------------------